damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Mechanics/README.md

 2. The name of modeling language for representation
   - UML
   - SysML
-3. The name of software for modeling the tree or graph format
+3. The name of software for modeling the tree or graph representation
   - Papyrus
   - Modelio
   - Capella